A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 As of early 2025, 93% of Marketplace enrollees were receiving advance premium tax credits (subsidies) that offset some or all of their monthly premiums.4 The federal government noted that as a result of the IRA’s extension of the ARP’s subsidy enhancements through 2025, four out of five people who enrolled through HealthCare.gov had access to plans with after-subsidy premiums of $10 or less per month in 2025,5

-How are the subsidies enhanced in 2025, and what will happen if those enhancements expire?
+How were the subsidies enhanced – and what has happened when those enhancements expired?

-The subsidy enhancements – introduced to provide financial relief through the pandemic and rising inflation6 – have features to address two goals:
+The subsidy enhancements – introduced to provide financial relief through the pandemic and rising inflation6 – had features to address two goals:

 • Eliminate the income cap for subsidies: Before 2021, subsidies were unavailable to households earning more than 400% of the federal poverty level.
 The enhancements removed this income cap,7 allowing higher-income households to qualify for premium assistance if their premiums would otherwise exceed 8.5% of their income.